HomePolitics and Current AffairsJapanese PM expresses grief over death toll post earthquake

 Over 1,000 rescuers tirelessly are racing against the time and searching for survivors beneath the rubble, a haunting task as the scale of destruction became painfully clear.
 The Japanese military, mobilised in the face of catastrophe, distributed crucial supplies — food, water, and blankets — to those displaced by the quake.

-“Very extensive damage has been confirmed, including numerous casualties, building collapses, and fires,” Japanese Prime Fumio Kishida told reporters, describing a “race against time” to rescue victims.
+“Very extensive damage has been confirmed, including numerous casualties, building collapses, and fires,” Japanese Fumio Kishida told reporters, describing a “race against time” to rescue victims.

 With almost 45,000 households without power and freezing temperatures overnight, the region faced additional challenges.
 The US Geological Survey reported a magnitude of 7.5, while Japan's meteorological agency measured it at 7.6, emphasizing over 150 subsequent tremors in the region.

 Evacuation orders affected 62,000 people, with around 1,000 seeking refuge at a military base.
 Defense Minister Minoru Kihara mobilized 1,000 military personnel, while 8,500 stood by, supported by 20 aircraft to assess the damage.
-The quake's impact reached Tokyo, where a public New Year event with Emperor Naruhito was canceled, and major highways and bullet train services were suspended.
+The quake's impact reached Tokyo, where a public New Year with Emperor Naruhito was canceled, and major highways and bullet train services were .

 Japan, accustomed to frequent earthquakes, implements stringent building regulations and conducts routine emergency drills.
-However, the remains haunted by the traumatic 2011 earthquake and tsunami, which triggered a nuclear disaster at the Fukushima plant.
+However, the nation remains haunted by the traumatic 2011 earthquake and tsunami, which triggered a nuclear disaster at the Fukushima plant.
 The recent earthquake serves as a somber reminder of Japan's vulnerability to natural disasters and the resilience required in their aftermath.

 The BuckStopper Reporter